 If there are bassists you’d really like to emulate, I’d recommend checking out EquipBoard.
-You can find detailed (though incomplete) lists of many professional bassist’s pedal boards, amplifiers, and cabinets.
-I also recommend aiming to purchase pedals which have “true bypass”, which means there is no signal degradation when the pedal in your chain isn’t being used.
+You can find detailed (though incomplete) lists of many professional bassist’s pedalboards, amplifiers, and cabinets.
+I also recommend aiming to purchase pedals that have “true bypass”, which means there is no signal degradation when the pedal in your chain isn’t being used.
 Take my recommendations with a grain of salt; your sound is unique to you, and there’s a lot of great stuff out there!
 I’ve divided this article into three sections: the essentials, the extras, and the hardware.

 The Essentials // Pedals Recommended for Every Electric Bass Player

 Recommended Pedals: Radial J148 DI Box, Radial ToneBone BassBone V2 (for electric), Radial ToneBone BassBone OD (for doublers who play electric and upright).